princeton-nlp/SWE-agent/docs/usage/cl_tutorial.md

 Beginners might also be interested in the our web-based GUI (see [here](web_ui.md)).
 This tutorial focuses on using SWE-agent as a tool to solve individual issues.
 Benchmarking SWE-agent is covered [separately](benchmarking.md).
+Finally, we have a different tutorial for using SWE-agent for [coding challenges](coding_challenges.md).

 ## Getting started